 The festivities begin on Palm Sunday with a re-enactment of Jesus’ entry into Jerusalem.
-El Señor de Ramos is taken on a procession through the streets of Huaraz in the morning.
+El Señor de Ramos is taken in a procession through the streets of Huaraz in the morning.
 Around noon, the Sanctuary of Soledad is reached where a large mass is celebrated.

 A highlight of the Holy Week in Huaraz is the procession on Good Friday that starts on 02.00 am at the Church of Soledad and reenacts the journey of Jesus of Nazareth crucifixion.

-On Easter Sunday there are two processions starting from different parts of town: the one of the Jesus and the one of Mary.
+On Easter Sunday there are two processions starting from different parts of town: the one of Jesus and the one of Mary.
 Both meet at the main square of Huaraz where Jesus’s resurrection from the dead is reenacted and mother and son reunite.
 Fireworks end the Easter celebrations.

 Easter in Lima